jedi-academy/learn-2420/data/labs/faq02.md

         fi

 ##Is there an elegant way to handle options?

-I reread the tutorial we used in class, and that topic is actually not addressed :(

 The normal practice is to iterate over the arguments, interpreting the early ones as options, until one isn't